 So the GED exam is a set of four separate exams that, when passed, lead to the GED diploma, a credential that certifies the test-taker has met North American high-school level knowledge and skills.

-Students that pass the four GED sections will receive a certificate of completion or diploma from the state where they took the exam.
+Students who pass the four GED sections will receive a certificate of completion or diploma from the state where they took the exam.

 This credential is recognized and accepted by practically all North American schools of post-secondary education and employers as being equivalent to a common high school degree.